San Marcos Growers LogoSan Marcos Growers

 Aloe bakeri is endemic to the Taolañaro District (formerly Fort Dauphin) area in the Toliara Province in southeastern Madagascar, which was the first French settlement in Madagascar.
 It is found near the coast growing in large dense clusters in shallow soil in crevices in the rocky hills at around 130 feet in elevation.
 In exposed location Gilbert Westacott Reynolds in his The Aloes of Tropical Africa and Madagascar (1966) noted the stems to be 4 to 6 inches long but extending up to a foot in sheltered shady crevices.
 He also noted the flowers to be "one of the most beautiful in the genus" .
 The specific epithet honors John G. Baker (1834-1920) a British botanist at the Royal Botanic Gardens, Kew.
 This species is noted in the landmark book Aloes: The Definitive Guide as being "an attractive species with no obvious close relatives".
 Our plants look very close to the species but might be a Aloe bakeri hybrid like the orange flowering form, which we list as Aloe bakeri

-This information about Aloe bakeri 'Yellow' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe bakeri 'Yellow' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]